rust-lang/rust/src/doc/trpl/crates-and-modules.md

 }
 ```

-But it is not idiomatic.
-This is significantly more likely to introducing a
+But it is not idiomatic: it is more likely to introduce a
 naming conflict.
 In our short program, it's not a big deal, but as it grows, it
 becomes a problem.
 If we have conflicting names, Rust will give a compilation
 error.
 For example, if we made the `japanese` functions public, and tried to do